Once a test plan is created, how can its test cases be altered?

 Adding a single test case to a test plan

-On test cases page when you click on the test case that you want to add to test plan, it opens up test case view pane.
-Use "Add to Test Plan" option on the actions menu available in the top right corner of pane.
+On the test cases page, click on the test case that you want to add to a test plan.
+On test case view pane, use "Add to an existing Test Plan" option on the actions menu.

-You would be asked to select the test plan and the assignee for test case.
+You would be asked to select the test plan and the assignee for the test case.

 Adding multiple test cases to a test plan

-On test cases page select all the test cases that you want to add to test plan to test plan, it would bring up the bulk action toolbar.
-Use "Add selected to test plan" button
+On test cases page select all the test cases that you want to add to a test plan, it would bring up the bulk action toolbar.
+Use "Add test cases to existing test plan" button

 Note: You would see an error if one or more test cases selected are already added to the test plan.